Great Amwell

 Great Amwell is a village and civil parish in the East Hertfordshire district, in the county of Hertfordshire, England.
 It is 1+1/2 mi southeast of Ware and about 20 mi north of London.
+In 2011 the parish had a population of 2353.

 History

 On a hill above the church there are some traces of an Iron Age hill fort, but more substantial remains of the earthworks were destroyed by landscaping of the Old Vicarage gardens in about 1840.
 To the west, on the road to Hertford, is a large tumulus at Barrowfield.

 In the Domesday Book of 1086 Great Amwell and neighbouring Little Amwell were a single parish recorded as "Emmewell".
 By the 17th century, the name of the village was recorded as Amwell Magna, Much Amwell or Great Amwell.
 The name is probably derived from a spring to the northeast of the village called Emma's Well, which was used by Sir Hugh Myddelton as one of the sources of the New River in the early 17th century.
-It is believed to have been named after Queen Emma of Normandy, wife of King Cnut the Great.
+It is believed to have been named after Queen Emma of Normandy, wife of King Æthelred and King Cnut the Great.
 A nearby white stone memorial is inscribed with verses from by the Quaker poet, John Scott of Amwell (1730-1783).

 The Church of England parish church is a medieval building dedicated to St John the Baptist.
 The nave and chancel date from the 11th century with a Norman chancel arch.
 A bell tower was added in the 15th century and the building was restored in 1866.
 It is a Grade II* listed building.
 The stocks in the churchyard date from the 17th or 18th century and were moved there from behind the George IV pub in 1887.

 The East India College was founded at the hamlet of Hailey to the south of the parish in 1806, for the education of young men intended for the civil service of the East India Company in India.
 It was built in the neoclassical style to the design of William Wilkins.
 When the company was abolished in 1858, the buildings were briefly used as a barracks by the army, but were converted into a public school, Haileybury College, in 1862.